mcellteam/cellblender_tutorials/structured_mols/tutorial.rst

 .. image:: ./images/Stick_View_3.png

 Let's add 5 more components (click the "+" button 5 times).
-Change each of the new "Rot Ref" fields to "3" as we did with the other components.
+Change each of the new "Rot Ref" fields to "3" (or use the "key" button) as we did with the other components.
 Click the "3D" button to assign them values, and then click the "eye" button to see the result.
 You should see 10 component lines and one rotation reference line.

 .. image:: ./images/Stick_View_4.png